mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/css_function_page_template/index.md

 ## Syntax

-Include a CSS code block showing the main syntax forms, including the parameters that can be given.
+Include a CSS code block to show the main use cases of the syntax, including examples of parameters that the function can accept.
 Only include the function itself, not a complete declaration in which it occurs.
+For example, use `minmax(200px, 1fr)`, not `grid-template-columns: minmax(min-content, 300px)`.

-Lines should not end in semicolons: this should emphasize that we are not showing complete valid CSS code here, just the syntax form.
+Don't end the syntax lines with semicolons: this should emphasize that we are not showing complete valid CSS code here, just the syntax usage.

-You should show all the invocation patterns that the function can take, and include comments naming parameters, which should match the parameters listed in the "Parameters" section.
+Show all the invocation patterns that the function can take.
+Preceding all such cases, add a comment to describe the use case and another comment to name the parameters and highlight syntax punctuation and the order of parameters.
+The parameter names in the comment should match the parameters listed in the "Parameters" section.

 The comment showing each invocation pattern should be followed by exactly one empty line.